sevesilvestre/AsianHateCrimeAnalysis/README.md

 On the other hand, population density and the # of Asian Hate Crimes had a weaker relationship between each other with the R2 being **0.33**.

 ## Conclusion
 In conclusion, the data analysis indicates a concerning trend of rising Asian hate crimes in the United States during the COVID-19 pandemic.
+There was a 76.6% increase in Asian hate crimes from 2019 to 2020 and the percentage of Asian hate crimes compared to all crimes increased from 2.39% to 3.37%.
+The number of offenses committed as an Asian hate crime increased as a whole as well, seeing offenses such as "Intimidation" and "Simple Assault" increase by 91% and 169%, respectively.
+Geographical data also showed that Asian hate crimes across the country increased with states like California increasing by 109% and cities like New York City increasing by 1,300%.
+This data analysis also concluded that over the 2 year span, the population of a city had a fairly strong relationship to the number of Asian hate crimes while population density had a weaker relationship.

-While the reasons behind this increase may vary, it is clear that more attention and efforts are needed to combat hate crimes against Asian Americans.
+While the main reasons behind this increase may vary, it is clear that more attention and efforts are needed to combat hate crimes against Asian Americans.
 It is also important to note that the data may not fully capture the extent of hate crimes due to underreporting since not all hate crimes are reported to law enforcement, and not all law enforcement agencies report hate crimes to the FBI, which collects and publishes national hate crime statistics.
 As a society, we must strive towards creating a safe and inclusive environment for all communities.